 Policy The City of Round Rock does not discriminate on the basis of disability in employment or in the provision of services, programs, or activities, in accordance with the "Act".
 The "Act" is a Federal Statute designed to remove barriers preventing qualified, disabled individuals from enjoying the same employment opportunities available to individuals without disabilities.
 The "Act" prohibits discrimination in all employment practices, including job application procedures, hiring, termination, advancement, compensation, training, and other terms, conditions, and privileges of employment.
 Also, it applies to recruitment, advertising, tenure, layoff, fringe benefits, and all other employment-related activities.
-Definitions Disability- the Americans with Disabilities Act Amendments Act (ADAAA) defines a disability as: a physical or mental impairment that substantially limits a major life activity; or a record of a physical or mental impairment that substantially limited a major life activity; or when an employer takes an action prohibited by the ADA based on an • actual or perceived impairment.
-Major Life Activity (MLA): MLAs include "major bodily functions," such as functions of the immune hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, sitting, reaching, interacting with others, and working.
+Definitions Disability- the Americans with Disabilities Act Amendments Act (ADAAA) defines a disability as: a physical or mental impairment that substantially limits a major life activity; or • a record of a physical or mental impairment that substantially limited a major life activity; or when an employer takes an action prohibited by the ADA based on an • actual or perceived impairment.
+Major Life Activity (MLA): MLAs include "major bodily functions," such as functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, circulatory, respiratory, endocrine, hemic, lymphatic, musculoskeletal, special sense organs and skin, genitourinary, and cardiovascular systems, and reproductive functions.